anthonyde/sketchrec/README.md

     The default values for each argument are the same as above.
 The same classifier type must be selected for both training and classification, since this information is currently not stored with the classifier.

+  * `gui [-v vocab-file] [-m map-file] [-c classifier] [cats-file]`

+    Run a GUI that classifies user sketches in real time.
+The command-line arguments this program accepts are the same as above.

 ## License